ramrompp/beepbeep/beepbeep-ui/README.md

 special features for Angular applications.

 * the configuration is found at `e2e-tests/protractor-conf.js`
-* the end-to-end tests are found in `e2e-tests/scenarios.js`
+* the end-to-end tests are found in `e2e-tests/*Story.js` files

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.

-By default beepbeep Protractor configuration utilizes Chrome based WebDriver.
+By default beepbeep Protractor configuration utilizes Google Chrome based WebDriver.
 This means that you need to have Google Chrome Browser installed on the system you are executing E2E tests on.

 ```